devinbost/pulsar_workshop/scenarios/message_enrichment/README.md

 nas.clusterName=mypulsar
 ```

-Based on the above the information, the `deploy.sh` will create and deploy all the required Pulsar resources for the demo scenario execution.
+Based on the above information, the `deploy.sh` will create and deploy all the required Pulsar resources for the demo scenario execution.

 ## 4.2.
 Pulsar Rest API

-The `deploy.sh` script create all Pulsar resources via the Pulsar rest API through the `curl` command.
+The `deploy.sh` script creates all Pulsar resources via the Pulsar rest API through the `curl` command.
 The benefit of doing so is you don't need to download or install any Pulsar admin client tools like *pulsar-admin* or *pulsar-shell*.
 Using these tools to create the corresponding Pulsar resources is easy and straightforward.
 Please refer to the [Pulsar Admin CLI doc](https://pulsar.apache.org/docs/2.11.x/reference-pulsar-admin/)

 ## 4.3.
 Create a Tenant